AdaptiveConsulting/ReactiveTraderCloud/src/client/cypress/README.md

 1. Fork and clone the ReactiveTraderCloud repo

-2. Navigate to `/src/client` and install Cypress ([from the Cypress website](https://docs.cypress.io/guides/getting-started/installing-cypress))

-3. Start the application on localhost by hitting `npm run start`
+2. Start the application on localhost by hitting `npm run start`

-4. Open a browser and navigate to http://localhost to see the application running.
+4. Open a browser and navigate to http://localhost:1917 to see the application running.

-5. Navigate to `/src/client` to see the list of feature files
+5. Navigate to `/src/cypress` to see the list of feature files

 6. Now hit the command in different terminal `npx cypress open` to open the cypress interactive window.